 Will applying for Credit Stong impact my credit score?

 The company does not perform a hard inquiry on your account, however they do note that some users may see a slight dip due to their age of credit decreasing.
 However they write, “In this case, it’s typical for your credit score to quickly rebound and increase with on-time payment history for the Credit Strong account loan.”

 Can I pay off my Credit Strong loan early?

 Individuals are welcome to pay back their Credit Strong loan early and will not incur any penalties for doing so.
 That said it is worth noting that doing so will result in a truncated payment history, meaning that individuals might not get the full benefit of what the account is intended for.

 How does Credit Strong compare to Self?

 While Credit Strong and Self both offer similar products, there are a couple of notable differences.
 For one, while Self places funds into a certificate of deposit (CD), Credit Strong utilizes savings accounts.
-The latter notes a Savings Interest Rate of 0.2%, however I’ve been unable to find information on the interest rates of either option, so it’s hard to say if there’s a real differentiation here.
+The latter notes a Savings Interest Rate of 0.2%, however I’ve been unable to find information on how much Self’s CDs generate in interest, so it’s hard to say if there’s a real differentiation here.

-Another difference between the two was the administrative fee the two services charged.
-Self currently charges a one-time administration fee of $15 for all of its loans (down from the previous $15 loan fee).
-Meanwhile some Credit Strong options also charge a $15 admin fee, others are $8.95.
+Previously, another difference between the two was the administrative fee the two services charged.
+Self currently charges a one-time administration fee of $9 for all of its loans (down from the previous $15 loan fee).
+Meanwhile some Credit Strong options still charge a $15 admin fee, others are $8.95.
 I can’t help but wonder if Self lowering their fee has anything to do with Credit Strong giving them competition — but I digress.